 Educational System of School of Dentistry

-BioDentistry is a word invented by the School of Dentistry at Hiroshima University.
-The word integrates “Biology” and “Dentistry” and connotes “dental medicine based on biology.”
+BioDentistry is the common educational basis for Program of Dentistry and Program of Oral Health Sciences.
+It is a word invented by School of Dentistry at Hiroshima University, that integrates “Biology” and “Dentistry” and connotes “dental medicine based on biology.”

-As dental professionals, we need to examine not only decayed teeth and periodontal diseases but also a patient’s systemic condition.
+As dental professionals, they need to examine patients’ systemic conditions as well as decayed teeth and periodontal diseases.
 Dental diseases and systematic health are, in fact, closely linked.

-In conventional programs, students were tasked with learning basic dental medicine and clinical dental science separately.
-This made it difficult for them to link the two areas of study.
-BioDental Education helps students describe the connections between basic dental science and clinical dental science through course work that is founded on practical training.
+BioDental Education helps students describe the connections between basic dental science and clinical dental science through course work that is founded on practical trainings.